oldham123/cfa_level_iii/_readings/Reading 31 Risk Management.md

 - Credit risk can be managed in several ways
   - Limit exposure to a single debtor
   - Mark to market
+  - Use of collateral
-  - Use of collateralUse of special purpose vehicles and enhanced derivatives products companies
+  - Use of special purpose vehicles and enhanced derivatives products companies
   - Transfer risk to other investors

 - Risk adjusted performance can be measured in the following ways: